How to Calculate & Benchmark Your Internal Promotion Rate

 Factors affecting promotion rates

-Promotion rates can be influenced by several factors from within and without an organisation.
+Promotion rates can be influenced by several factors from within and outside an organization.
 Some of the more common factors affecting promotion rates are:

-• Company culture, such as if an organisation prioritises learning and employee development.
-94% of employees say they’d stay with an organisation longer if it invested in their development, allowing them to build the skills required for more advanced roles within the business.
+- Company culture, such as if an organization prioritizes learning and employee development.
+94% of employees say they’d stay with an organization longer if it invested in their development, allowing them to build the capabilities required for more advanced roles within the business.
 At the same time, toxic workplace cultures drive turnover rather than promotion.

-• Employee performance, which is a key driver behind promotion decisions.
+- Employee performance is a key driver behind promotion decisions.
 High-potential, high-performing talent are more likely to be selected for promotions.
 This isn’t to say that all top performers should be promoted to leadership or management roles, but it is a key indicator.

-• Industry trends and competition causing talent and companies to seek and compete for new employment opportunities.
-If an industry requires highly specialised skills, promotion rates might increase as organisations attempt to retain and develop their top talent.
+- Industry dynamics and trends.
+If an industry requires highly specialised capabilities, promotion rates might increase as organizations attempt to retain and develop their top talent.

 How to calculate promotion rate